PowerPC e500: PowerQUICC

 All PowerQUICC 85xx devices are based on e500v1 or e500v2 cores, most of them on the latter.

 QorIQ

 In June 2008 Freescale announced the QorIQ brand, microprocessors based on the e500 family of cores.

 Software

 In free and open source software, the e500/MPC85xx family (minus the e500mc, which has no SPE) is generally known as "PPC SPE" (powerpcspe), with the EABI known as "eabispe".
 Both GCC (before version 9) and LLVM offer support for compiling to this platform, and QEMU provides emulation.
-Debian offered an unofficial port for the e500v2.
+Debian used to offer an unofficial port for the e500v2 called powerpcspe.